Artificial Intelligence Governance for New Zealand Government Agencies

 What are our Treaty of Waitangi obligations for AI?

 Government agencies have constitutional obligations under Te Tiriti o Waitangi.
-When AI systems process data about Maori, inform decisions that affect Maori communities, or are deployed in contexts with Treaty implications, agencies need to ensure Maori data sovereignty principles are respected.
-This includes meaningful consultation with iwi and hapu, not just a checkbox exercise.
+When AI systems process data about Māori, inform decisions that affect Māori communities, or are deployed in contexts with Treaty implications, agencies need to ensure Māori data sovereignty principles and kaitiakitanga are respected.
+This includes meaningful partnership with iwi and hapū, not just consultation as a checkbox exercise.
+The New Zealand National AI Strategy explicitly recognises these obligations.

 How do we coordinate AI governance across multiple agencies?